 This type of informational interview may be the easiest to get, especially if you’re a student but even if you aren’t.
 Having an introduction from a mutual acquaintance always helps – and LinkedIn can be very helpful here – or having something in common, such as being fellow alumni.
 If there’s no special connection, just ask anyway.
 You’d be surprised how many people will say yes.
 It’s flattering to be seen as an expert, and the interview is a chance to “give back” and make a difference for someone.

-Here’s a tip: It may be easier to get an informational interview if you don’t call it one!
+Crucial tip: It may be easier to get an informational interview if you don’t call it one!
 The phrase sounds formal, and just too much like working.
-Instead, try calling it a “career research conversation.”
+Instead, call it a “career research conversation”–or just, “a chance to hear your thoughts.”

 In the next post, How to Use Info Interviews to Get Hired Faster, we’ll explore a very different animal, the Company Insider Conversation: how to land such meetings, and how to navigate them in a way that’s comfortable for both parties, builds relationships, and paves the way for opportunities.